adamrossnelson/StataQuickReference/ReadMe.md

 ## 2.3.
 ProgArgs.do

 Demonstration of defining a program, passing arguments, referencing and displaying the arguments passed.
-Demonstrates material presented Stata 15 User Manua sections 18.1 & 18.4.
+Demonstrates material presented Stata 15 User Manual sections 18.1 & 18.4.

 To execute from command line: